exercism/v3/languages/elixir/exercises/concept/lists/.docs/after.md

   [1 | [2, 3]]
   ```

-- Head-tail notation can be used to append items to a list
+- Head-tail notation can be used to append items to a list.

   ```elixir
   list = [2, 1]